ShellyLeee/STA303-24F-Project/README.md

-# README.md
+# STA303-24F-Project: Reinforce Learning on FrozenLake

-> STA303 AI b Project, Group 6's Code Guidance
+> Project Code Guidance of Artificial Intelligence B in 2024 Fall, Department of Statistics and Data Science, SUSTech

 In this project, the course has provided basic DQN and Q-learning algorithms and visualization code.